AWS EKS Best Practices Guide

 • Right-Sizing:

 • Min Node should be at least 1–2 to ensure the cluster can handle baseline workloads.
 AWS recommends having at least one node per AZ for high availability.
-Reference: EKS Cluster Autoscaling
+Reference: EKS Cluster Autoscalingarrow-up-right

 • Desired Node is what you expect to run normally.
 AWS recommends setting this based on your typical workload requirements plus a buffer for unexpected spikes.

 • Max Node should be large enough to handle peak traffic without exhausting capacity.
 AWS recommends setting appropriate service quotas to ensure you can scale to this limit.
-Reference: EKS Managed Node Groups
+Reference: EKS Managed Node Groupsarrow-up-right

 2. Instance Family / Instance Type / Arch Type